I can’t figure out what the D-Link intends to achieve with the DIR-X1560 EXO AX1500 Wi-Fi 6 router.

 Unfortunately, the router’s reliability was a different story.

-As the rule of thumb, I always use a reviewed product as my personal device for a while to see how it pans out.
+As a rule of thumb, I always use a reviewed product as my personal device for a while to see how it pans out.
 In the case of the DIR-X1560, the router didn’t take long to show issues.

 Every once in a while, it would lose the connection to the internet.
 Then if I kept trying — like refreshing the page, or opening a few different browser windows, etc. — it would get connected again.